rust-lang/rust/text/0000-unreservations-2018.md

 [drawbacks]: #drawbacks

-The only drawback is that we're not able to use each listed word as a keyword in the future, witld ofut a reservation in a new edition, if we realize that we made a mistake.
+The only drawback is that we're not able to use each listed word as a keyword in the future, without a reservation in a new edition, if we realize that we made a mistake.

 See the rationale for potential risks with each keyword.